chiefbiiko/bwt/README.md

 `BWT` builds upon asymmetric cryptography and requires that any involved peers own a static key pair and possess their peer's public keys and key identifiers for token generation and verification.

-You can generate a key pair and the corresponding peer public key from the terminal by simply running `deno run https://deno.land/x/bwt/keygen.ts`.
+You can generate a key pair and the corresponding peer public key from the terminal by simply running `deno run https://deno.land/x/bwt/keygen.ts [name of key pair owner]`.

 Make sure to store the key pair somewhere safe (some kind of secret store) so that the included secret key remains private.